TheRobBrennan/demo-trello-crewai/WALKTHROUGH.md

 - Docker Desktop installed on your machine
 - A Trello account
-- A Tavily API key
+- A SerpApi API key
 - An OpenAI API key

 ## Step 1: Setting Up Your Trello Board